bigbowlz/simple_arb_bot/docs/test_plan.md

 The performance of the strategy is determined with the following four metrics.
 1. **Profitability**
     - **Net Profit:** Calculate the total profits after deducting all costs, including transaction fees, gas fees, and any other operational costs.
 Net Profit = BalanceAfter - BalanceBefore.
     - **Return on Investment (ROI):** ROI = (Net Profit / Total Investment) * 100%.
 This measures the efficiency of the investment.
 Specifically, total investment refers to all liquidity provided to the arb contract as well as gas.
+In the actual implementation, as gas is supplied from a test account with unlimited ETH and is unable to factor in, it is omitted in the ROI calculation.
     - **Profit per Trade:** Average profit per arbitrage opportunity.
 2. **Success Rate**
-    - **Winning Trades vs. Losing Trades:** The ratio of profitable trades to unprofitable trades.
+    - **Winning Trades vs. All Trades:** The ratio of profitable trades to all trades.
 Losing trades include both trades that execute on exchanges with a net loss, and trades that fail to execute on exchanges but incur gas costs.
 3. **Execution Speed**
     - **Analysis Latency:** Time taken to detect and execute an arbitrage opportunity.
     - **On-chain Execution Time:** The time between placing the order and the order getting executed, which reflects gas price competitiveness and serves gas optimization reference.